AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-edit-ad-schedule.md

      * To rotate the ads for a flight evenly, enter `[!UICONTROL Even]`.

-     * To rotate the ads for a flight unevenly, enter the relative weight by which to rotate each ad, as a percentage.
+     * To rotate the ads for a flight unevenly, enter the relative weight by which to rotate each ad, as a percentage (such as `40`` for 40%).
 The total weights for the flight must equal 100.

 1. Upload the edited ad schedule template: